-The level of the non-executive director's remuneration has been determined by the Board as an annual fee and is paid monthly.
-There is no formal service contract between the Company and the non-executive director.
+The level of the non-executive directors' remuneration has been determined by the Board as an annual fee and is paid monthly.
+There is no formal service contract between the Company and Roger Lane-Smith.
+David Pyle stepped down as an executive director on 27th April, 2013 and became a non-executive director.
+David Pyle has a two year contract from 1st May, 2013.
+The contract is terminable by David Pyle and by the Company at one year's notice.